incuna/heroku-s3-pgbackups/README.md

 if you wish to use a different bucket to the default you may be using elsewhere in the application you can set `PGBACKUPS_AWS_STORAGE_BUCKET_NAME`.

+- `PGBACKUPS_PREFIX` - Backups will be uploaded to a name in the bucket of the form `PGBACKUPS_PREFIX-timestamp.dump`.

 Note that the location of the current backup will be taken from `PGBACKUPS_URL`.